wwarthen/RomWBW/Source/Images/d_tpascal/Readme.txt

 Turbo Pascal closely follows the definition of Standard Pascal as defined in the Pascal User Manual and Report with a few minor differences.

-The manual can be found in the Docs directory, Turbo_Pascal_Version_3.0_Reference_Manual_1986.pdf
+The manual can be found in the Docs/Language directory, Turbo_Pascal_Version_3.0_Reference_Manual_1986.pdf

 A good overview of using Turbo Pascal in CP/M is available at